-1. A minor offense shall be punishable by unpaid work for a term ranging from one to three months, monetary redress ranging from of 50 to 100 calculation units, or restriction on freedom of movement for a term ranging from fifteen days up to three months.
+1. A minor offense shall be punishable by unpaid work for a term ranging from one to three months, monetary redress ranging from of 50 to 100 calculation units, or restriction on freedom of movement for a term ranging from fifteen days up to three months, or arrest for a term ranging from fifteen days up to three months.